next-hat/nanocl/readme.md

 ## Easy Deployment and Management

 You can manage your infrastructure and scale it depending on your need, ensuring that your services are always running smoothly.
 Nanocl makes it easy to deploy your applications, services, or databases, with its intuitive user interface and streamlined deployment process.
-Whether you need to deploy publicly, privately, or under a VPN, Nanocl has got you covered.
+Whether you need to deploy publicly, privately, or under a VPN, Nanocl has you covered.

 ## High Performance, Scallability and Security